SherG/cool-iron/blog/acquisition-behavior-outcomes.md

 ---
 Ready to think through a digital strategy for your small business?
 A good place to start is by focusing on acquisition, behavior, and outcomes.

-Brainstorming on these 3 areas will help bring the big picture into focus and lay a foundation for planning your digital actions.
+Brainstorming on these 3 areas will help you gain clarity and plan your digital actions.

 Each area prompts a related question.